organisciak/dissertation/document/1_intro.md

  - __RQ 1.3__: Does a worker's agreement or disagreement with other workers reflect their overall quality as a worker?
  - __RQ 1.4__: If so, can disagreement be used for data improvements?

-\newthought{Considering the data quality of crowdsourcing} as an immutable set of contributions is an important avenue toward properly analyzing and controlling  crowd data, and also pays proper reverence toward a popular stream of crowdsourcing research.

-However, in many circumstances, contributions are not a hallowed set of data, bestowed upon a researcher or practitioner to work with.
+\newthought{In many circumstances, contributions are not} simply a hallowed set of data bestowed upon a researcher or practitioner to work with.
-They are collected, and as such the _way they are collected_ can change what they look like at the end.
+Rather, contributions are collected, and as such the _way they are collected_ can change what they look like at the end.
 The next chapter turns our attention toward this less-explored corollary of post-collection data modeling: the effect of the collection instrument on the resultant contributions, toward understanding and potentially optimizing the contribution collection process.
 This is about how you ask, and how it affects what you are told.